CHCAA-EDUX/scientific-computing-01/readings/class2_basics2.md

 ```

 **Conjunction, `and`**

+For expressions using `and` to be `True` both conditions have to be `True` as shown in the below table.

 | Expression | `True` and `True` | `True` and `False` | `False` and `True` | `False` and `False` |
 | - | :-: | :-: | :-: | :-: |
 | Evaluates to...  | __T__ | __F__ | __F__ | __F__ |

-For expressions using `and` to be `True` both conditions have to be `True`.

 **Disjunction `or`**

+For expressions using `or` to be `True`, just one of the conditions need to be `True`.

 | Expression | `True` or `True` | `True` or `False` | `False` or `True` | `False` or `False` |
 | - | :-: | :-: | :-: | :-: |
 | Evaluates to...  | __T__ | __T__ | __T__ | __F__ |

-For expressions using `or` to be `True`, just one of the conditions need to be `True`.

 ### Continue, Break
-To finish the section on flow control, we should mention the two keywords `continue` and `break`. `break` is used to prematurely end a loop (can be both a for or a while loop) and are commonly triggered upon some condition using an `if` statement
+To finish the section on flow control, we should mention the two keywords `continue` and `break`. `break` is used to prematurely end a loop (can be both a for or a while loop) and is commonly triggered upon some condition using an `if` statement

 ```python
 num = 0